Ductal carcinoma in situ (DCIS)

 What is DCIS?

-DCIS is a very early form of breast cancer.
-The cancer cells are in the milk ducts of the breast and have not spread to the outside breast tissue.
+DCIS is the earliest stage of breast cancer.
+It can also be described as pre-cancerous or intraductal.
+The cancer cells have formed in the milk ducts of the breast and have not spread outside them.
 DCIS is a non-invasive cancer

 Are there different types of DCIS?